 Have you ever wondered how Superman hides his identity?
 I know he poses as Clark Kent with those fake glasses and cheap suit.
 But surely anyone with half a brain can tell that Superman and Clark Kent are the same person.
-Well the mystery is finally explained in Superman 330.
+Well the mystery is finally explained (Affiliate Link) in Superman 330.
 The explanation makes as much sense as wearing Ugg boots in public: Superman hypnotized everyone.
 Yes, everyone.

 How is it possible that Superman hypnotized everyone and it was never brought up before?
 It turns out that Superman had been using his super-hypnotism on a “low level” sub-conscious level because he wished to be more frail and dorky looking, and anyone he looks at falls under his spell.